WhatsApp

 Acid resistance capabilities

 PET holds up well against most dilute acids.
 It's often used for food and pharmaceutical packaging because of this.
-PVC’s acid resistance isn’t quite as strong, and it may degrade over time when exposed.
+PVC's acid resistance varies depending on the specific formulation.

 Alkali resistance performance

-Here, PVC wins.
-It resists alkalis and bases better than PET.
-That makes PVC the go-to for applications like chemical containers or construction wraps exposed to concrete or lye.
+Here, PVC performs well.
+It resists alkalis and bases effectively.
+That makes PVC suitable for applications like chemical containers or construction wraps exposed to alkaline environments.

 UV degradation comparison